Convolutional causal learning for aerodynamic flows: Results

-{ The dependence of the informative mode on the time interval $\Delta t$ is then examined.
+The dependence of the informative mode on the time interval $\Delta t$ is then examined.
 With a larger time window of $\Delta t = 0.255$, the vortex core appears in informative mode at $t = -0.724$, whereas the model with $\Delta t = 0.0085$ disregards it.
 Furthermore, the vortex core appears to split into left and right halves near the leading edge at $t = -0.299$, as highlighted in figure~\ref{fig3}($c$).
 The left part is also highlighted in the informative mode with $\Delta t = 0.0085$, suggesting that this structure directly affects the airfoil.
 On the other hand, the right part, which disappears $0.7$ convective time later than the left one, seems to contribute to the lift response by interacting with the separated wake.
-This suggests that the model captures two types of lift generation processes in the current transient aerodynamic scenario. }
+This suggests that the model captures two types of lift generation processes in the current transient aerodynamic scenario.

-{ A low-dimensional representation identified through the present autoencoder-based model is further analyzed in figures~\ref{fig3}($d$) and ($e$).
+A low-dimensional representation identified through the present autoencoder-based model is further analyzed in figures~\ref{fig3}($d$) and ($e$).
 The latent dimension is set to be three, following the previous study that discusses the manifold discovery of extreme vortex-airfoil interactions~\cite{fukami2023grasping}.
 The red trajectory for the disturbed case deviates from the gray one for the undisturbed flow and shows peaks, highlighting when the effect of the gust is prominent.
-With $\Delta t = 0.0085$, these peaks coincide with those of the lift coefficient induced by interaction with the gust, suggesting that the current latent space contains instantaneous causality.
+With $\Delta t = 0.0085$, these peaks coincide with those of the lift coefficient induced by interaction with the gust, suggesting that the current latent space contains an instantaneous {relationship with aerodynamic response}.
 On the other hand, with $\Delta t = 0.225$, time gaps are observed between these peaks.
-The assessment of the gust contribution to the lift response is embedded in the low-order representation based on causality with the target variable.
+The assessment of the gust contribution to the lift response is embedded in the low-order representation based on the {information about the target variable}.
 The other two latent variables exhibit a similar trend, although not shown here.
-The proposed method learns causality in a transient manner and extracts coherent structures as a time-varying mode in highly unsteady aerodynamic environments. }
+The proposed method learns {relationship between vortical motions and future lift response} in a transient manner and extracts coherent structures as a time-varying mode in highly unsteady aerodynamic environments.